namuan/pyqt-boilerplate/README.md

 👉 Separate requirements file for development and build

+👉 Manage UI files and resources from QtDesigner

 👉 Resource files and application icon

 👉 Make file to set up virtualenv, run and test application